-The 3rd Organizational Personality Type is The Spreader.
+The 3rd Organizational Personality Type is.
 Of all the OPT’s, the Spreader will be the one who will have the most challenges in getting organized for a new pet.
 As their name states… they spread.
 Open a drawer in their hall table console, and you will find a treasure trove of things, keys, glasses, tools, snacks, stationery, bills, etc. It is not that they don’t want to have an organized system in their home for their adorable new pet – literally, they don’t know how other people do it.
 Have you heard of the old saying “A place for everything and everything in its place”?
 Well, for the Spreader, this is not so simple.
 They know there should be a place for everything — they just can’t keep it to one place.
 If they could, they’d always put it there.
 So, today we are going to examine how their clutter happens and offer professional organizing tips on how to keep on top of things so that they can always find what they are looking for in a timely fashion.

 The Spreader Dog Owner

-We have already examined the Piler and the Nester as dog owners and learnt about their unique organising styles.
+We have already examined theand the as dog owners and learnt about their unique organising styles.
 The Piler needs to be aware of how they store and organize in their home so that it is easily accessible; they need to allow enough appropriate storage space, and categorize by time and location.
 With the Nester, we learnt that they tend to personalize their environments.
 Thus they need to be aware of organizing the dog’s toys, supplies, and keepsakes in a specific location or they run the risk of these things either clashing with the style of the home or taking over altogether.
-With the Spreader, their challenge is in the very act of putting things away.
+With the their challenge is in the very act of putting things away.
 They can load a dishwasher because the dishwasher, by its very design, tells us: “Cutlery goes here.
 Plates go there.”
 But a cabinet?
 A drawer?
 They don’t have a clue about how to manage those.
 For the Spreader, a drawer has four walls, a handle to open it with, and space inside to put stuff in – end of story.

 One day they’ll put their sunglasses on the hall console, the next day, that same pair of glasses might end up being put on the kitchen counter, or coat pocket, or handbag, or office drawer.
 Though they might share a lot in common with the Piler, in actuality, the Piler stores like with like, albeit in a piling manner that involves tactical manoeuvres to access, while the Spreader will mix it up and tends not to be consistent with where they put things or what they organize them with.